ElektraInitiative/PermaplanT/doc/usecases/assigned/soil_layer.md

 - **Scope:** pH Values Layer
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can add, move, delete and edit areas of pH values and soil weight class in their map using the soil layer
+- **Brief:** The user can add, move, remove, delete and edit areas of pH values and soil weight class in their map using the soil layer
 - **Assignee:** Moritz

 ## Scenarios